 Supported in all browsers

-Lossy compression format (mp4).
+Both MP4 and WebM are lossy compression formats.
 Each compression means loss of quality

 Low file size